 Show Your Eyes

-Make sure your eyes are open.
-Your eyes should be 2/3 of the way up the photo, or between 1-1/8 inches to 1-3/8 inches (28 mm and 35 mm) - about 60% - from the bottom of the photo. *Starting November 1 2016, applicants are not permitted to wear eyeglasses in photos.
+Do not wear glasses in your photo and make sure your eyes are open.
+Your eyes should be 2/3 of the way up the photo, or between 1-1/8 inches to 1-3/8 inches (28 mm and 35 mm) - about 60% - from the bottom of the photo.

 The area behind you in the photo should be uncluttered and either white or off-white.
 Sit in front of a plain white or off-white background for best results.

 Relax and Look Natural

 Be sure to have a natural expression on your face when you take your photo, like those shown here: